Physics 111 – Introductory Physics – Thompson

 Scientists use both primary and secondary research to explore their fields of study.
-Watch the video below to learn more about primary and secondary research:
+Watch this video to learn more about primary and secondary research.

-Conducting scientific research, whether as a professional scientist or as a student of science is like having a conversation with other scientists exploring the same topic.
-Complete the tutorial below to learn more about scholarly conversations:
+Conducting scientific research, whether as a professional scientist or as a student of science, is like having a conversation with other scientists exploring the same topic.
+Complete this tutorial to learn more about scholarly conversations.

 Types of Scientific Literature

 Scientists share information with each other, and with the public, through a variety of different types of sources, from blog posts to scholarly articles.
-Read the descriptions of different types of scientific literature here.
+Read the descriptions of different types of scientific literature.

 Many scholarly articles are reviewed by experts before publication.
-Watch the video below for information on the peer review process, then take the quiz below the video (you will need to enter your name, your professor’s name, and your email address before taking the quiz):
+Watch this video for information on the peer review process.

 Elements of Scholarly Articles and How to Read Them

-Watch the brief video below for an overview of the elements of scholarly research articles:
+Watch this video for an overview of the elements of scholarly research articles.

 - Credo Reference Contains the full text of over 800 encyclopedias, dictionaries, and other reference books covering all major subject areas.

-Search for articles from periodicals (journals, magazines, and newspapers) by using the library catalog and limiting your results to articles, or by searching a library database, such as one of the following databases (library databases will require you to log in with your Pipeline information from off campus):
+Search for articles from periodicals (journals, magazines, and newspapers) by using the library catalog and limiting your results to articles, or by searching a library database below.
+Library databases will require you to log in with your Pipeline information from off campus:

 - Academic Search Complete A great starting point for research on any topic.
 Provides the full text of articles from over 8,500 periodicals in all subject areas, including nearly 7,300 scholarly journals.